MoiraAlfred/20211486_w1911178_FYP_IPD/README.md

 ## Dataset

-The dataset used contains student responses, including demographic details, academic history, and other factors that may influence academic performance.
+The dataset used contains student responses, including academic, demographic, socio-economic and psychological parameters but also Macroeconomic factors to provide a more extensive prediction of student performance.
 The target variable for prediction is Degree Classification.

 ## Preprocessing Steps